Pause, reflect, reset: A more intentional transition after the academic year

 By Kimine Mayuzumi A client once asked me: “Is there a particular format you use to help people set an intention?
 I’ve been experimenting with different ones to use with students, but I haven’t found an explanation I love yet — especially one that helps them understand the difference between an intention and a goal.”
 This is a wonderful question.
 And I actually hear two questions within it: How do I differentiate an intention from…

-A Decade of Being Lazy and Slowing Down: Stories and Insights from Higher Education
+A decade of Being Lazy and Slowing Down: Stories and insights from higher education

 By Kimine Mayuzumi Ten years ago, I wrote a short post called “5 Ways to Slow Down NOW.”
 At the time, I didn’t know whether anyone would read it.
 I simply felt pulled to explore gentler ways of living and working — especially in environments organized around speed, output, and performance.
 I kept writing, not because I had a grand vision for what Being Lazy and Slowing Down (BLSD) would become, but because each piece…